Published 2014-03-10.

 Maps

-, with the obvious difference being that immutable.Map
+Immutable.Map is very similar to mutable.Map, with the obvious difference being that immutable.Maps cannot be

 modified.